logicalclocks/machine-learning-api/docs/templates/model-serving/predictor_state_api.md

 # Deployment state

-The status of a deployment corresponds to the status of the predictor configured within it.
+The state of a deployment corresponds to the state of the predictor configured in it.

 !!! note
     Currently, only one predictor is supported in a deployment.
 Support for multiple predictors (the inference graphs) is coming soon.